Nancy (comic strip): 1982 to 1984

+1983 to 1995

 The daily strip was handed to Jerry Scott in 1983 and the Sunday in 1985.
 Scott gradually started to draw the strip in a much different, more modern style than other incarnations.
 In an interview in 2024, Scott said that he had never been an enthusiast of Nancy and only accepted the job as a way of breaking in to the newspaper strip industry, so after about a year he felt burnt out on imitating Bushmiller's style and wanted to try his own approach.
 In 1994, the syndicate sought a replacement for Scott; applicants included Ivan Brunetti and Gary Hallgren.

+1995 to 2018

 In 1995, Guy and Brad Gilchrist were given control of the strip; Guy Gilchrist subsequently became the sole writer and illustrator.
+Although Gilchrist said Bushmiller's work was "always my inspiration," the strip's tone changed again over time.
+Gilchrist, a born-again Christian, incorporated Christian messaging into Nancy and reintroduced Phil Fumble as a worker at a local interfaith mission.

+After 22 years, Gilchrist's last Nancy strip came out on February 18, 2018, which involved the marriage between Fritzi Ritz and Phil Fumble.

+2018 to 2025

+The strip resumed on April 9 with a "21st-century female perspective" by Olivia Jaimes (a pen name), the strip's first female creator.
+At the time of the announcement, 75 newspapers still ran the strip.
+Jaimes said, "Nancy has been my favorite sassy grouch for a long time.
+I'm excited to be sassy and grouchy through her voice instead of just mine" and "the Nancy I know and love is a total jerk and also gluttonous and also has big feelings and voraciously consumes her world".
+Comics historian Tom Spurgeon described Jaimes as funny and talented, with an approach to the character that both breaks with and pays homage to Bushmiller's version.